ABC Southern Queensland

 ABC Southern Queensland is an ABC Local Radio station based in Toowoomba broadcasting to the Darling Downs region of Queensland, Australia.
-This includes the towns of Warwick, Dalby, Kingaroy and Goondiwindi.
+This includes the towns of Roma, Warwick, Dalby, Kingaroy and Goondiwindi.

 History

 The station began broadcasting as 4QS in 1939.
 As well as a number of low power FM transmitters, the station broadcasts through the following main FM and AM transmitters: